 Unions

-Conjure supports two different kinds of unions: tagged unions (also known as sum types or algebraic data types) and untagged unions (similar to C-style unions).
+Conjure supports two different kinds of unions: data enums (tagged unions with associated data) and untagged unions (similar to C-style unions).

 }